OArdaAkman/portfolio/README.md

 # Portfolio
 # **About Me**

 I am a dedicated former software test engineer with 3 years of experience in ensuring the quality and reliability of software applications.
-Currently i'm working as a product owner/business analyst with 3 years experience.
+Currently i'm working as a product owner/business analyst with another 3 years experience.
+I have been involved in Software Development Life Cyle for more than 6 years in total.
 My willing to finding defects and optimizing testing processes has driven me to excel in various projects across different industries.
 Then I've started to analyzing process and creating products with zero defect tolerant.

 I got my Bachelor's Degree from the Bilkent University with %50 scholarship in Turkey.
 Now, I wish to exploit my research and analytical skills in software testing and business analyst process.